Janice Fitzgerald: Public support and awards

 Polls from Narrative Research have consistently found Fitzgerald to have a higher public approval rating than her counterparts in other provinces.

 In recognition of her public health guidance amid the pandemic, Fitzgerald was awarded a YWCA St. John's Honorary Woman of Distinction Award (2020), and recognized as a College of Family Physicians of Canada's Family Physician of the Year for Newfoundland and Labrador (2020).
 She has received multiple tributes, including cookies, cross-stitch and petitions to name university buildings after her.

 On July 22, 2022, the Government of Newfoundland and Labrador announced that Dr. Fitzgerald will be Invested into the Order of Newfoundland and Labrador for her outstanding work in health care during the COVID-19 pandemic.
 The ceremony, which will be held at the Government House (Newfoundland and Labrador), will take place on September 28, 2022.

 Personal

-She lives with her husband and their two puppies in Mount Pearl, and has three children pursuing post-secondary education.
+She lives with her husband and their two dogs in Mount Pearl, and has three children pursuing post-secondary education.